 It’s a great idea: everyday products that can repair themselves.
 Although it’s still a pipedream, the foundations are already being laid in a series of investigations being carried out by Dr. Olga Speck from the University of Freiburg.
 Dr. Speck is a botanist who is studying wound-healing reactions in plants to try and find mechanisms that can be used as models for developing materials with “self-healing powers”.

-Accidental oil spills such as those following oil disasters need to be cleaned up as quickly as possible.
+Accidental oil spills such as those following oil disasters, on the ground at petrol stations or in car washing facilities need to be cleaned up as quickly as possible.
+However, conventional cleanup methods either cause secondary pollution or are not very effective.
 Researchers from the KIT in Karlsruhe have now developed an environmentally friendly process that can eliminate oil spills effectively.
 Nanofur is a material that imitates the fine hairs of aquatic ferns and is capable of absorbing large amounts of oil within a relatively short time.

 Grapevines are treated with pesticides more frequently than any other crop.
 Peter Nick from the Botanical Institute at the Karlsruhe Institute of Technology is pursuing an ambitious goal: sustainable viticulture rather than toxins.
 Sustainable viticulture takes into account plants’ natural capacities of resistance.
 Nick uses the European Wild Grape, the ancestor of cultivated grapevine varieties, for his research as the plant is able to successfully fight off many pathogens.